Call for Marie Curie Postdoctoral Fellows

 Eligibility and Requirements:

 - Be committed to applying for the MSCA Postdoctoral Fellowship with Tallinn University's School of Governance, Law and Society (SOGOLAS) as the host institution.
+Please note that in case you committ to this but change your preference, we might act accordingly to protect our interests.

 Application Materials: